Venoxity-Development/documentation/getting-started/quickstart.md

 A dynamic plugin for Grand Theft Auto V that adds realistic variable message signs, showing real-time road conditions and weather alerts to enhance in-game immersion.

 ## SimpleEmotes

+A user-friendly plugin that adds a built-in emote menu and smooth animation controls to Grand Theft Auto V, making player expression quick and immersive.

 ## SimpleCTRL
 ## SimpleHUD
 ## WeaponControl